Reading-Advantage-Thailand/reading-advantage/data/Prompts/writing-feedback.md

 3. **Detailed Feedback**: For each category:
    a.
 Explain what the student did well.
    b.
 Identify areas for improvement.
    c.
-Provide specific examples from the student's writing to illustrate your points.
+Provide specific examples from the student's writing to illustrate your areas for improvement in this category.
    d.
-Offer constructive suggestions for improvement.
+Offer constructive suggestions for improvement in this category.

 4. **Example Revisions**: Provide 2-3 examples of how the student could revise specific sentences or paragraphs to improve their writing, based on your feedback.